Watch for FREE to expand your cloud and security skills

 Now you’re less likely to miss what’s been brewing in our knowledge base with this weekly digest

-A Veeam Agent for Linux backup job fails with the following error:
+A Veeam Agent for Linux backup job fails with either of the following errors:

 Failed to load module [veeamsnap] with parameters [zerosnapdata=1 debuglogging=0]